yansircc/payload-builder/src/blocks/FAQ/components/shared/FAQ_DEVELOPMENT_GUIDE.md

 ## 1. Development Process Overview

-The Contact component development process follows these steps:
+The FAQ component development process follows these steps:

 1. Get TSX code from design
 2. Analyze and atomize fields